TRIQS/triqs/doc/tutorials.rst

-.. _tutorials:

 Tutorials
 =========

 A quick tour in python
 ----------------------

-A little tour of some aspects of TRIQS and its applications, at the Python level.
-We recommend that you download the ipython notebooks available in the `tutorials repository on GitHub <https://github.com/TRIQS/tutorials>`_.
+We here provide a little tour of some aspects of TRIQS and its applications, at the Python level.

 .. toctree::
    :maxdepth: 1